 - Do you have a plan for when you are going to withdraw the required minimum distributions from your retirement accounts?
 If you are unsure what that is or when to do so, talk with your financial advisor.
 They can advise you on the best strategy for your particular situation and desires for the future.

 - Is the younger spouse hoping to use the retirement funds from the older spouse for their lifestyle and future living as well?
 Is there enough money to do so?

 Estate Planning Considerations

-Crafting an estate plan is the best way to guarantee that those you love are taken care of when you become incapacitated or pass away.
-If you do not create your own estate plan, your state’s laws will determine who gets your money and property, and how much, when you die.
-Every state is a little different when it comes to determining who will make decisions for you in the event you cannot make them for yourself.
-But you can help control what you want to happen if you put the right plan in place.
+Estate planning is the best way to guarantee that those you love are taken care of.
+If you do not create your own estate plan, your state’s laws will determine what happens to your money and property when you die.
+However, you can put the right plan in place now.
 As you review or begin your estate plan, keep the following questions in mind:

 - Who will serve as your trusted decision-makers (executor or personal representative, successor trustee, agent under a financial power of attorney, and agent under a medical power of attorney)?
 Because of your age difference, it is important to be realistic about the future and name alternates to these positions in the event your first choice (usually your spouse) cannot act on your behalf.
 If you have children from a previous relationship, you will also want to plan if and in what order you want to name them for one of these important decision-making roles.

 - Whom do you want to name as your beneficiary upon your death?
 If that person is your spouse, do you want them to receive the inheritance outright or in trust?
 If you want to give an inheritance to your children, will this be available immediately upon your death or unavailable until after your surviving spouse’s death?